bdurand/double_restraint/README.md

 However, this can lead to problems if you set the limit too low.
 You could end up in a situation where peak traffic sends more requests than the limit you set.
 This will end up artificially limiting the external calls and returning errors to users.

-This gem combines both solutions and lets you set two levels of timeouts and a limit on how many concurrent requests can be using the longer timeout.
-You can more aggressive with both your fail fast timeout and the limit on concurrent processes without affecting requests in a health system.
+This gem combines both solutions and lets you set two levels of timeouts and a limit on how many concurrent requests can use the longer timeout.
+You can be more aggressive with both your fail fast timeout and the limit on concurrent processes without affecting requests in a health system.

 ```ruby
 restraint = DoubleRestraint.new("MyWebService", timeout: 0.5, long_running_timeout: 5.0, long_running_limit: 5)